nautobot/cookiecutter-nautobot-app/README.md

 ## About Cookiecutter

 [Cookiecutter](https://github.com/cookiecutter/cookiecutter) is a command-line utility that simplifies the creation of new projects by generating them from predefined templates.
-By providing a structured and consistent framework, it helps developers to avoid boilerplate code and to adhere to best practices right from the project's inception.
-Cookiecutter templates can encapsulate complex setups, and are extensively used in various ecosystems including [Jinja2](https://jinja.palletsprojects.com/), where they accelerate the setup of new projects by providing pre-configured configurations, directory structures, and common integrations.
+These templates utilize the [Jinja2](https://jinja.palletsprojects.com/) templating engine, allowing for dynamic content generation and customization.
+By providing a structured and consistent framework, Cookiecutter helps developers to avoid boilerplate code and to adhere to best practices right from the project's inception.
+The flexibility and power of Jinja2 under the hood enable Cookiecutter templates to encapsulate complex setups, making it a valuable tool for accelerating project initialization in various ecosystems.

 ## Templates